iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 > It's mostly good on many things but when I enter a covid test it won't let me type the code<br> :date: __2021-03-24 22:37:07__

 > Does not allow you to enter new covid test results, instead you have have to go via website which takes a long while<br> :date: __2021-03-23 13:05:18__

-> I can certainly see the application of this app for some people, but as I suffer from chronic pain (suspected Ankylosing Spondylitis) and am virtually unable to leave my home without help from my husband, for me personally an alert when cases are on the increase nearby would be much more useful.
-Does this app use paid data?
-Because if so, it's truly useless to me.
-I can't afford that any more.
-And one last thing: leaving location and Bluetooth on is bad for battery life: this needs optimising!<br> :date: __2021-03-23 10:09:00__

-> Not leaving Bluetooth on constantly.
-I don't want the extra rf exposure (particularly 2.4ghz).
-Bluetooth's security record is also quite poor.
-I might be persuaded to ignore the security issue and turn it on whilst out or when my GPS location does not match home!
-However I would expect GPS location to be good enough (same supermarket, same time, esp considering people proximity != virus proximity).
-I understand wanting to avoid criticism of GPS in terms of big brother but priv policy or options.<br> :date: __2021-03-23 09:58:32__

-> Fine but given I am at home 99% of time with Bluetooth and Location turned off, can you stop notifying me about it.
-I'm obviously doing it on purpose.<br> :date: __2021-03-21 19:46:55__

-> I have been using this since the day of its release.
-It once told me that I had been in the same place as someone at a different time (but not where or when) and when I tapped to learn more, the message was gone.
-In all of that time, I have learned of only one person who has received an alert, and that was a government minister.
-Is this an expensive white elephant?<br> :date: __2021-03-20 20:32:21__

-> 3* because it should be life changing, saddly no. When I got the message to isolate, it's 4days late The app is to much to fiddle with with the same information Easier to access else where Expected better<br> :date: __2021-03-20 09:57:06__

-> It's got a permanent notification that just says 'it's loading'.<br> :date: __2021-03-18 20:08:52__